vowsjs/vows/README.md

 more arguments.
 Synchronous batches can only have one test argument; asynchronous batches can have a lot.

+For backwards compatibility, it's possible to call `this.callback` synchronously in your `topic`.
+Perjury will simply call `setImmediate` to call the callback later.
+But that is a tricky and confusing way to write your tests, and you should probably avoid it.

 A batch can also have sub-batches.
 These are just properties of the batch that are also batch objects, with their own `topic`, tests, sub-batches, `teardown`, etc.
 The argument to the topic will be the results of the parent batch, in reverse